-One of the biggest advantages of donating a conservation easement is that it can significantly reduce the donor’s estate tax burden and keep land in the family.
+One of the biggest advantages of donating a conservation easement is that it can significantly reduce your estate tax burden and keep land in the family.

 Reducing estate taxes through a conservation easement

-The estate tax rate in 2017 is set at 40% for estates valued at over $5.49 million.
-Where estate taxes are high, heirs to significant land often need to sell part of all of the property to pay these taxes.
+The federal estate tax rate in 2019 is set at 40% for estates valued at over $11.4 million.
+Since estate taxes are high, heirs to significant land often need to sell part or all of the property to pay these taxes.
 This can be particularly challenging to families that own and/or operate ranches, farms, vineyards and forest land.
-A conservation easement can reduce that estate tax burden by reducing the value of the land and by excluding a percentage of the land’s value from the donor’s taxable estate.
+A conservation easement can reduce that estate tax burden by reducing the value of the land and excluding a percentage of the land’s value from the donor’s taxable estate.

 Reducing the value of the land

-As noted in our post on the federal income tax benefits of conservation easements, following the donation of an easement a property will usually decrease in value.
-A conservation easement makes the property worth only its preserved value as subject to the easement restrictions – that value no longer includes the land’s potential development value.
-This alone often brings a donor’s estate to an amount below the estate tax threshold.
+As noted in our post on the federal income tax benefits of conservation easements, after donating an easement a property will usually decrease in value.
+With a conservation easement, the property is worth only its preserved value as subject to the easement restrictions – that value no longer includes the land’s potential development value.
+This alone is likely to bring a donor’s estate to an amount below the estate tax threshold.

 Excluding 40% of the value of the land from the donor’s taxable estate